 The Multi-route Embed is a web widget that allows you to place multiple routes in a single view.
 This is great for sharing your multi-day, multi-route events on your web site or blog.

-The embed is interactive so you can drag the map around, zoom in, change map types, click on Points of Interest, switch between individual routes, show all the routes at once, and getting linked to the event page.
+The embed is interactive so you can drag the map around, zoom in, change map types, switch between individual routes, show all the routes at once, and getting linked to the event page.

 Using the multi-route embed

 - Create an event page and add all the routes you want included.

 Learn more about creating an event page.

 - After you have added all the routes to the event, click on SHARE at the top sharing options.

 - Select EMBED MAP to be taken to the embed page.

 - You’ll be taken to the page to customize your embed.